Max-Hierzer/Documentation-Diplomarbeit/Protocols/25_01_09_Protocol.md

       - Switch to Poweruser
       - Explain what poweruser can do
       - Explain what normal user can do
-    - Edit
-      - Explain when polls can be edited
-      - Edit the existing poll
     - Vote
       - Explain when polls can be voted on
       - Vote with different poweruser